-ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Voltage Support The provision of Generation Resource capacity whose power factor and output voltage level can be scheduled by ERCOT to maintain transmission voltages within acceptable limits throughout the ERCOT System in accordance with Operating Guide 2.10.
+ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Voltage Support The provision of Generation Resource capacity whose power factor and output voltage level can be scheduled by ERCOT to maintain transmission voltages within acceptable limits throughout the ERCOT System in accordance with Section 2.10, System Voltage Profile.
 Direct the scheduling of Voltage Profiles at the high voltage side of generator busses to maintain transmission voltages on the ERCOT System.
-Black Start Service The provision of Resources under a Black Start Agreement, which are capable of self-starting without support from the ERCOT System in the event of a blackout.
+Black Start Service (BSS) The provision of Resources under a Black Start Agreement, which are capable of self-starting without support from the ERCOT System in the event of a blackout.
 Provide emergency Dispatch Instructions to begin restoration of the ERCOT System to a secure operating state after a total or partial blackout.
-Reliability Must- Run Service The provision of Generation Resource capacity and/or energy Resources under a Reliability Must- Run (RMR) Agreement.
-Direct the operation of units which otherwise would not operate and which are necessary to provide voltage support, stability or management of localized transmission constraints under first contingency criteria, where Market Solutions are not available or cost effective.
-Out-Of-Merit Capacity Service Generation or Loads acting as a Resource capable of providing additional Balancing Energy Service.
-When capacity insufficiency, Congestion, or other reliability needs exist and a Market Solution does not exist: Deployed to ensure: a.
+Reliability Must- Run Service (RMR) The provision of Generation Resource capacity and/or energy Resources under an RMR Agreement.
+Direct the operation of units which otherwise would not operate and which are necessary to provide voltage support, stability or management of localized transmission constraints under first contingency criteria, where market solutions are not available or cost effective.
+Out-Of-Merit Capacity (OOMC) Service Generation or LaaRs capable of providing additional Balancing Energy Service.
+When capacity insufficiency, Congestion, or other reliability needs exist and a market solution does not exist: Deployed to ensure: a.
 Regulation Service in either direction is not depleted during the interval, and b.
-The net energy for Regulation Service up and down is minimized.
+The net energy for RGSU and RGSD is minimized.

-ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Out-Of-Merit Energy Service The provision of incremental or decremented energy dispatched from a specific Resource by Settlement Interval in Real Time to meet the balancing needs of the ERCOT System when no Market Solution exists or in declared emergencies.
-Dispatched to provide Balancing Energy Service when no Market Solution exists for resolving Congestion or if required in declared emergencies.
+ANCILLARY SERVICE TYPE DEFINITION ERCOT CONTROL AREA AUTHORITY ACTION Out-Of-Merit Energy (OOME) Service The provision of incremental or decremented energy dispatched from a specific Resource by Settlement Interval in Real Time to meet the balancing needs of the ERCOT System when no market solution exists or in declared emergencies.
+Dispatched to provide Balancing Energy Service when no market solution exists for resolving Congestion or if required in declared emergencies.